How to spend 24 hours in Siena Italy

 If you’re into atmospheric, artistic, boutique hotels and can afford a splurge, I highly recommend it.

-The best things to do in Siena in one day
+Unusual things to do in Siena during the day

 So what did we do with our one day in Siena?
 It was tempting to just hang out in our hotel suite but we set out to explore and eat!